ssspiderzzz/reack-hooks-front-end/README.md

 ## React-Hooks-Front-End BoilerPlate

 A react boiler plate has hooks setup and remove non-use css codes from create-react-app.
-The purpose for this boiler plate is to create a deployment ready environment.
+This boilerplate is in a deployment ready environment.

 ### `npm start`